stateful/docs.runme.dev/docs/guide/helm.md

 ## **Upgrading Helm Packages With Runme**

-`helm upgrade` is a Helm command used to upgrade a release to a new version of a chart or to apply changes to an existing release.
+The `helm upgrade` is used to upgrade a release to a new version of a chart or to apply changes to an existing release.
 It allows you to modify the configuration, resources, or versions associated with a Helm release in your Kubernetes cluster.

 In this guide, I expanded the replica set of my Ingress controller to 3 and customized my `values.yaml`.